Matchstic/Distributed-Classes/README.md

 to your Podfile

-OR

 2. Link in an appropriate static library from the Release page, copying in the headers from the ```include``` directory.

-OR

-3. Copy the source code to somewhere in your project, and drag ```Distributed Classes.xcodeproj``` into your Xcode project.
+3. Clone this repository (or add as a submodule if you're feeling adventurous) to somewhere in your project, and drag ```Distributed Classes.xcodeproj``` into your Xcode project.

 Usage
 ===================